96jonesa/whominator/README.md

 Windows users: you may need to use --user and/or pip3 and python3.
 You will know this is the case if it doesn't work without them.

+If Python import or command-line tool still don't work, then the following should work:

+    python3 -m pip install whominator

 The spaCy en_core_web_sm model is 432 MB so it may take a while to download.

 The models will be cached the first time you use either the command-line script or the imported function in Python - this takes some time.